jhy9968/quick_game/README.md

   python ./quick_play.py
   ```
   - This command will launch the game.
 I have disabled the wait time and all redundant key press, so you can play continously.
+  - You will play with each opponent for 100 rounds.
   - The terminal will display a "Done saving" message after you finish playing against an agent.
 The next agent will start immediately.
 - The results will be saved in the folder called log.